Syedshajib55/Camera-Shop-Server-MongoDB-/README.md

 ### Live Link: https://camerashop-dcc0b.web.app/

 ## Website Detail:
-My website name is CameraShop.
-On this website, there are many DSLR cameras and their lens to sell.
-Any user can buy any camera by clicking Buy Now button and the user will go to the purchase page to buy the product.
-Users have to login for purchase by email password or Google login system.
-Anormal user only can see his orders but an admin can see all orders of all users.
+My website's name is CameraShop.
+It offers a variety of DSLR cameras and lenses for sale.
+Users can purchase any camera by clicking the "Buy Now" button, which directs them to the purchase page.
+To complete a purchase, users need to log in using their email and password or through the Google login system.
+Normal users can only view their own orders, while administrators have access to all orders from all users.

 ### Application Features
 1. Users have to login with their Email and Password.